 Within finance, personal data is often stored across multiple products.
 This means that pseudonymisation is likely to be a necessary process for ensuring data protection.
 Pseudonymisation is defined as the technique of processing data in such a way that the person who it belongs to can no longer be identified unless the data is cross-referenced with an additional, separate source.

 Right to be Forgotten

-Unlike within many other industries, organisations within the financial sector may keep some data that is required to ensure compliance with other regulations.
+Unlike in many other industries, organisations within the financial sector may keep some data that is required to ensure compliance with other regulations.
 However, if there is no other justification for the holding of personal data, the right to be forgotten applies as standard.